Spend some quality time in Surrey's most modern and vibrant town, with our suggestions for a great day out.

 The Basingstoke Canal and River Wey Navigation cross the borough, linking many of the borough's villages.
 Sites of special scientific interest, both offer fantastic opportunities for walks, cycling, boating and wildlife-spotting.
 Horsell Common borders the town, and 2016 marked the 150 year anniversary of the birth of H G Wells, who made Woking infamous in his novel The War of the Worlds.
 Within the town centre, a variety of artwork can be enjoyed, including his larger-than-life statue and subway mosaic and towering 'Martian' sculpture on Chobham Road, and creative tributes to the author within the Ogilvy and the Herbert Wells pubs on Chertsey Road.
 Why not follow the self-guided trail around the town and out to sites of interest in Maybury and on Horsell Common?

 Brookwood Cemetery, which opened in 1854 as The London Necropolis, offers a fascinating glimpse into the past, where regular guided walks are on offer, led by members of the cemetery society.
 Brookwood can also be reached easily by rail, direct from Woking.

 Woking Palace, a favourite hunting ground of Henry VIII, is located in Old Woking, and open on special heritage weekends.

 The Shah Jahan Mosque on Oriental Road was built in 1889, and is Grade I listed.
 It is the country's first purpose built mosque.
-Nearby, the Grade II Peace Garden at the WWII Muslim Burial Ground, is a haven of tranquillity, nestled at the edge of Horsell Common.
+Nearby, the Grade II Peace Garden (picture to the tight) at the WWII Muslim Burial Ground, is a haven of tranquillity, nestled at the edge of Horsell Common.
 The Mosque and Peace Garden are each a 15 minute walk from the town centre.

 Mizens railway is a miniature railway in Knaphill, with plenty of events to interest families and enthusiasts alike.
 The railway has its own car park, and is on a frequent bus route between Woking and Knaphill.